timescale/docs/promscale/send-data/jaeger.md

 Kubernetes cluster, the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

-The default ports exposed by Jaeger receiver are:
+The default ports exposed by the Jaeger receiver are:
 * `14250` : gRPC
 * `6832`  : thrift_binary
 * `6831`  : thrift_compact